-Italian Damiano Cunego of Lampre retained the overall leader's yellow jersey to keep his 54sec lead on Colombian Juan Mauricio Soler of the Movistar team as the race took a brief sojourn from climbing in the high mountains.
+Italian Damiano Cunego of Lampre retained the race leader`s yellow jersey to keep his 54sec lead on Colombian Juan Mauricio Soler of the Movistar team as the race took a brief sojourn from climbing in the high mountains.

-On the first of only two stages set aside for the sprinters in the nine-day race, a crucial preparatory race for the Tour de France on July 2-25, Hushovd was predicted to excel because of the stage's slightly uphill finish.
+On the first of only two stages set aside for the sprinters in the nine-day race, a crucial preparatory race for the Tour de France on July 2-25, Hushovd was predicted to excel largely because of the profile of the stage.

-But after the peloton had chased down the remnants of a three-man break, he was made to work for the privilege during a final 25 km circuit where attacks came and went and the peloton set a relenting pace.
+But after the peloton had chased down the remnants of a three-man break, Garmin rider Hushovd was made to work for the privilege on a fast-paced final 25 km circuit where the attacks came and went.

-German Jens Voigt, of Leopard, went for broke 4.3km from home but with the sprinters keen on keeping the victory for themselves he was reeled in just as the peloton began the steady 2km climb to the finish line.
+German Jens Voigt, of Leopard, went for broke 4.3km from home but with the sprinters keen on keeping the victory for themselves he was reeled in just as the peloton began to head up to the finish line.

 The HTC-Highroad team of British sprint king Mark Cavendish were omnipresent during the closing circuit, employing Michael Albasini and Peter Velits on the small climbs to set a punishing pace.

-But with just over a kilometre to go Voigt's teammate Stuart O'Grady went off on his own, only for the Australian to be reeled in with 400 metres remaining.
+Voigt`s teammate Stuart O`Grady then went off on his own, only for the Australian to be reeled in with 400 metres remaining.

-A small bunch sprint was inevitable, and from the chaos only two riders emerged -- Hushovd and Slovakian Peter Sagan of Liquigas, who beat Cunego to victory on stage three at the foot of the Eiger on Monday.
+A small bunch sprint seemed inevitable, but from the chaos only two riders emerged -- Hushovd and Sagan of Liquigas, who beat Cunego to victory on stage three at the foot of the Eiger on Monday.

-To his credit, Sagan gave the big world champion a run for his money in a tight finish, which ultimately saw Hushovd put on his biggest smile for the cameras this season.
+To his credit, Sagan gave the big world champion a run for his money but after a tight finish Hushovd put on his biggest smile for the cameras this season.

 "That was incredible," an ecstatic Hushovd told AFP at the finish line, where he was congratulated by riders from rival teams.